louisliuwei/pynq_x_filter/README.md

 * LOOP_TRIPCOUNT

-The design illustrates how to run the X order FIR IP base on PYNQ framework to filter the signal on the FPGA and also illustrates the numpy , matplotlib and fftpack packages.
+The design illustrates how to run the X order FIR IP to filter the signal on the FPGA base on PYNQ framework and also illustrates the python *numpy* , *matplotlib* and *fftpack* packages.

 The below is the Vivado block design diagram.